.007

 ".007" (originally subtitled "The Story of an American Locomotive") is a short story by Rudyard Kipling.
-It is a story in which steam locomotives are characters (".007" is the serial number of the protagonist), somewhat like the later, better-known tales of The Railway Series by Wilbert Awdry and his son.

 Publication

 The story first appeared in Scribner's Magazine in August 1897, and was collected with other Kipling stories in The Day's Work (1898).

 Plot

-The locomotives themselves have personalities and talk in a manner reminiscent of what in real life would be the manner of the men who operate them.
-Human beings appear in the story only as seen from the perspective of the engines.
+The locomotives themselves have personalities and talk in a manner reminiscent of the men who operate them in real life.
+Humans only appear in the story as seen from the perspective of the engines.
 The story relates a sort of rite of passage.
-A fast goods train was derailed by hitting a shoat (young pig) which got on the track, and ended up in a farm field. .007, a "sensitive", new, youthful engine performs in a heroic and manly way pulling the breakdown train, winning him the respect of his fellow engines.
+A fast goods train was derailed by hitting a shoat (young pig) which got on the track, and ended up in a farm field. .007, a "sensitive", new, youthful engine acts in a heroic and manly way pulling the breakdown train, winning him the respect of his fellow engines.
 At the conclusion, the highest-ranking engine Purple Emperor, a "superb six-wheel-coupled racing-locomotive, who hauled the pride and glory of the road, the millionaires' south-bound express" inducts him into a fraternal organisation: